duinoWitchery/hd44780/README.md

 	- IDE version 1.6.6 (has function prototyping issues that can break some sketches)
 	- IDE version 1.6.8 (has serial port issues that breaks on certain boards)

+**NOTE**<br>
+There are two "Ardino" companies. arduino.cc and arduino.org While things may change in the future, for the time being, IDEs from arduino.org are not recommended as they are behind in terms of features and have function prototyping issues that prevent some of the example sketches in this library from compiling.
+The latest arduino.org IDE at the time was 1.7.11

 H/W support
 ===========